City Unscripted

 The ginkgo trees at Kyoto Gyoen National Garden turn golden first, usually around the third week of October.
 Then comes the gradual blush of maples, beginning at the zen temples on the hillsides and spreading to the most famous temples downtown.

 Enkouji Temple holds a special place in my heart during the fall season.
-This zen temple, often considered the oldest in this part of Kyoto, sits quietly away from tour groups, offering one of the city's most spectacular foliage scenes.
+This zen temple, often considered the oldest in this part of Kyoto, sits quietly away from tour groups and offers one of the city's most spectacular foliage scenes.

-A narrow walking path winds through a small garden, carefully positioned to frame the fall colors.
-From the main hall, you see what locals call the "window to autumn," a thoughtfully composed view where the surrounding temple architecture creates perfect harmony.
+A narrow walking path winds through a small garden carefully positioned to frame the fall colors.
+From the main hall, you see what locals call the "window to autumn," a thoughtfully composed view in which the surrounding temple architecture creates perfect harmony.

 There’s a tiny garden where a single maple casts colorful autumn leaves onto the moss garden below.
 You can spend more than an hour here without feeling hurried.
 In the morning light, the scene takes on an almost ethereal quality.